adnovum/sonar-build-breaker/README.md

 ### Quality Gate Build Breaker

+This build breaker is only available in publish mode (`sonar.analysis.mode=publish`, the default).
+SonarQube calculates the quality gate status server-side, and only publish mode sends analysis results to the server.

 1. Associate a quality gate to your project
 2. Optional: Tune `sonar.buildbreaker.queryMaxAttempts` and/or `sonar.buildbreaker.queryInterval`
   1. Check the duration of previous CE (background) tasks for your project, from submission until completion